„In order to get tested, I had to lie a bit.“

 Mr. M.: We strictly followed the rules from the Robert-Koch-Institute.
-We kept 2 meters apart and lived in separate rooms.
+We kept two meters apart and lived in separate rooms.
 I spent my time in one room without any contact.
 My wife placed the food in front of the door and I took it when she left.
 When I had to go into the kitchen, I wore a face mask and gloves.
 We paid acute attention so as not to cause droplet or smear infection.
-Still today, my wife has no symptoms, therefore we think our efforts worked.
-Although you can not be sure about that, the health office never declared her as a contact person.
+Still today, my wife has no symptoms, and therefore we think our efforts worked.
+Although you cannot be sure about that, the health office never declared her as a contact person.

 What did you do the whole time in self-isolation, how was your everyday life?

 Mr. M.: I spent most of the time in bed.
 I was lucky to have my computer and the TV in the room I stayed in.
 I watched TV and read everything you can read about the coronavirus.
 Also, I listened to Mr. Drosten, who is a brilliant scientist.
 He explains everything really well.

 „I paid attention to how I was feeling and reflected upon the age of people who were most likely to die from the virus.“

 Does Covid-19 feel different from a normal cough or flu?
 Have you felt any extraordinary pain?

 Mr. M.: Definitely different than a normal cough.
 This one went strongly on the lungs.
 I had pressure on the upper lung-area and pain when breathing deeply.
 I barely talked, but when I did, I had to cough immediately.
 This is how I imagine lung inflammation.
 I never had one and never had a flu, at least not that I’m aware of.